AstraExt/astra-monitor/README.md

 As Astra Monitor is in the early stages of development, we have an ambitious roadmap planned:

-- **Data Source:** Astra Monitor is designed with a modular data source system.
+- **Data Source:** ~~Astra Monitor is designed with a modular data source system.
 At present, it utilizes a blend of custom implementations that interface closely with the kernel level (such as through the `/proc` directory), alongside GTop, which is GNOME's standard library for system monitoring.
 Our current development efforts are focused on integrating GTop as a data source option for all monitored resources.
-This integration will enable users to select between our custom implementation and GTop for their data sourcing needs.
+This integration will enable users to select between our custom implementation and GTop for their data sourcing needs~~.
-**[IN PROGRESS]**
 - **Icons:** ~~Customization of the icons in the preferences panel~~.
 - **Colors:** Customization of the colors in the preferences panel.
 - **Ordering:** ~~Ability to rearrange the order of the displayed resources~~.